Cartier1288/noise.aseprite-extension/README.md

 # noise.aseprite-extension

-This plugin is meant to enhance aseprite with various pseudo-random noise generation methods.
+This plugin is meant to enhance aseprite with various pseudo-random noise generation methods and a few extra effects (e.g., anti-aliasing).

 ## Acknowledgements